geerlingguy/ansible-vagrant-examples/docker/README.md

     192.168.33.39  docker.dev

-(Where `docker.dev` is the hostname you have configured as the Apache `servername` inside `provisioning/www/playbook.yml`).

-After that is configured, you could visit http://docker.dev/ in a browser, and you'll see the test page, confirming the Apache + PHP container can communicate with the MySQL container.
+After that is configured, you could visit http://docker.dev/ in a browser, and you'll see the test page, confirming the Flask container can communicate with the MySQL container.
 Nice!

 If you'd like additional assistance editing your hosts file, please read [How do I modify my hosts file?](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) from Rackspace.